Top Warehousing Locations in Los Angeles

 Los Angeles

-However; the two areas that are in closest proximity to either port is the South Bay area and Long Beach.
+The two areas that are in closest proximity to either port are the South Bay area and Long Beach.

 South Bay

 South Bay encompasses the area immediately surrounding the Port of Los Angeles.
-Drayage and transportation costs are low; however, land and labor costs can be exuberant, if you can find them.
+Drayage and transportation costs are low; however, land and labor costs can be exorbitant.

 Long Beach

-Long Beach is obviously the ideal location for warehouses with a steady supply of freight from the Port of Long Beach but, like the South Bay area, labor and vacant space is challenging to find.
+Long Beach is obviously the ideal location for warehouses with a steady supply of freight from the Port of Long Beach, but, like the South Bay area, labor and vacant space are challenging to find.

 Orange County

-Orange County encompasses the region just south of Los Angeles and falls within 25-50-mile port proximity.
-Orange County is home to more than 300 million sq. ft. of warehousing space which is distributed between the towns of:
+Orange County encompasses the region just south of Los Angeles and falls within a 25-50-mile port proximity.
+Orange County is home to more than 300 million sq. ft. of warehousing space, which is distributed between the towns of:

 Inland Empire

-The Inland Empire lays sixty miles east of Los Angeles and comprises the towns of:
+The Inland Empire lies sixty miles east of Los Angeles and comprises the towns of:

-Flowspace has multiple warehouses in Los Angeles who can handle your inventory.
+Flowspace has multiple warehouses in Los Angeles that can handle your inventory.
 Get started today!

 Written By: